mr0ng/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 ![Lesson1 Chapter5 Step1](images/Lesson1Chapter5Step1.JPG)

 2. Ensure the scene you want to try is in the “Scenes in Build” list by clicking on the “Add Open Scenes” button.
+3. Press the Player Settings button and go to Publishing Settings.
+Under Capabilities, enable: Internet, Internet Client Server, Private Network Client Server, Microphone and Spatial Perception.
+4. In the same Player Settings, go to XR settings  and select the Virtual Reality Supported to ON.

-3. Press the Build button to begin the build process.
+5. Press the Build button to begin the build process.

 ![Lesson1 Chapter5 Step3](images/Lesson1Chapter5Step3.JPG)